hkfernandez/daily_schedule/README.md

 ## Usage

 Click on a time slot to add an event.
 Click save to save the event.

-#daily_schedule
-A workday planner that allows you clearly see events with updating timeslot formatting throughout the day.

 ![application image](./assets/appImage.png)

 https://hkfernandez.github.io/daily_schedule/